Joedmin580/joedmin580.github.io/README.md

 # Joedmin's page
 ## About
-This is my personal website which I use for testing and learning writing static websites using HTML, CSS, JS and Bootstrap.
+My personal website used for testing and learning writing static websites using HTML, CSS, JS and Bootstrap.

 ## Content
 * [Home page / personal "blog"](https://joedmin580.github.io/)